filipizydorczyk/blog/articles/Using JSX for static generation.md

 import { CustomJSX } from "./jsx";
 ```

 It's up to you to define your API.
 But that's really it.
 You might even skip the import step if your bundler allows you to create some autoimport configuration.
 The only issue is that if you want to use typescript, you will have to create `.d.ts` file to prevent some typescript syntax errors.
-That's because we need to define `JSX` namespace
+That's because we need to define `JSX` namespace which normally would be imported with `React` import.

 ```ts
 declare global {